syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/globalization-and-localization.md

 ## First Day of Week

 The `FirstDayOfWeek` property allows to set any of the week days as start of the week/workweek/month view in Scheduler.
-It accepts either the `integer` (Sunday=0, Monday=1, Tuesday=2, etc) or `string` (“Sunday”, “Monday”, etc).
-The default value of this `FirstDayOfWeek` depends on the current culture (language) assigned to the Scheduler.
+It accepts either the `integer` (Sunday=0, Monday=1, Tuesday=2, etc) or `string` (“Sunday”, “Monday”, etc) value.
+The default value of this `FirstDayOfWeek` property depends on the current culture (language) assigned to the Scheduler.

 To set different first day of week in Scheduler,